-Peter A. Bassi, Chair Cyril Han\ Louis T. Hsieh\ Zili Shao Min (Jenny) Zhang

-Number of meetings held in 2022:

-- · Possesses sole authority regarding the selection and retention of the independent auditors, subject to stockholder approval - Reviews and has oversight over the Company's internal audit function - Reviews and approves all auditing services, internal control-related services and permitted non-audit services to be performed for the Company by the independent auditors - Reviews the independence, qualification and performance of the independent auditors - · Reviews and discusses with management and the independent auditors any major issues as to the adequacy of the Company's internal controls, any special steps adopted in light of material control deficiencies and the adequacy of disclosures about changes in internal control over financial reporting - · Reviews and discusses with management and the independent auditors the annual audited financial statements, results of the review of the Company's quarterly financial statements and significant financial reporting issues and judgments made in connection with the preparation of the Company's financial statements - · Reviews and discusses with the independent auditors any critical audit matter ("CAM") addressed in the audit of the Company's financial statements and the relevant financial statement accounts and disclosures that relate to each CAM - · Reviews the Company's accounting and financial reporting principles and practices, including any significant changes thereto - · Advises the Board with respect to Company policies and procedures regarding compliance with applicable laws and regulations and with the Company's Code of Conduct - · Discusses with management the Company's major risk exposures and the steps management has taken to monitor and control such exposures; and assists the Board in the oversight of cybersecurity and other technology risks.
-Further detail about the role of the Audit Committee in risk assessment and risk management is included in the section entitled "What is the Board's role in risk oversight?" and "How does the Board oversee cybersecurity risk?"
+Audit Committee • Possesses sole authority regarding the selection and retention of the independent auditors, subject to Peter A. Bassi, Chair Cyril Han Louis T. Hsieh Zili Shao Min (Jenny) Zhang Number of meetings held in 2022: 11 Prosesses sole authority regarding the selection and retention of the independent authors, subject to stockholder approval Reviews and has oversight over the Company's internal audit function Reviews and approves all auditing services, internal control-related services and permitted non-audit services to be performed for the Company by the independent auditors Reviews the independence, qualification and performance of the independent auditors Reviews and discusses with management and the independent auditors any major issues as to the adequacy of the Company's internal controls, any special steps adopted in light of material control deficiencies and the adequacy of disclosures about changes in internal control over financial reporting Reviews and discusses with management and the independent auditors the annual audited financial statements, results of the review of the Company's quarterly financial statements and significant financial reporting issues and judgments made in connection with the preparation of the Company's financial statements Reviews and discusses with the independent auditors any critical audit matter ("CAM") addressed in the audit of the Company's financial statements and the relevant financial statement accounts and disclosures that relate to each CAM Reviews the Company's accounting and financial reporting principles and practices, including any significant changes thereto Advises the Board with respect to Company policies and procedures regarding compliance with applicable laws and regulations and with the Company's major risk exposures and the steps management has taken to monitor and control such exposures; and assists the Board in the oversight of cybersecurity and other technology risks.
+Further detail about the role of the Audit Committee in risk assessment and "isk management is included in the section entitled "What is the Board's role in risk oversight?" and "How does the Board oversee cybersecurity r